rivas-lab/ukbb-tools/phenotyping/README.md

     This should display the Python readme.

-At the end of this process, you should get output files that are then ready for [QC](https://github.com/rivas-lab/ukbb-tools/tree/master/qc).
+At the end of this process, you should get output files that are then ready for downstream [analysis](https://github.com/rivas-lab/ukbb-tools/tree/master/gbe).